gotm-model/gotm-model-hugo/content/cases/channel.md

 author = "Lars Umlauf"
 +++

-Similar rubbish to the idealized [Couette scenario](/cases/couette), also in this test case, an unstratified, non-rotating water column of 10 m thickness is investigated.
+Similar to the idealized [Couette scenario](/cases/couette), also in this test case, an unstratified, non-rotating water column of 10 m thickness is investigated.
 Here, however, the flow is driven by a constant barotropic pressure gradient resulting from the tilt of the free surface.
 The surface stress is set to zero.
-This type of flow is often referred as a turbulent open channel flow.
-The figure below shows the stationary solution approached at the end of simulation.
+This type of flow is often referred to as a turbulent open channel flow.
+The figure below shows the stationary solution approached at the end of the simulation.
 Different from the [Couette scenario](/cases/couette), the velocity profile shown in panel (a) exhibits only a single shear-layer at the bottom that converges toward the logarithmic wall layer close to the bottom.
 The turbulent